magus/react-native-facebook-login/README.md

 - Drag `RCTFBLogin.xcodeproj` into your `Libraries` group
 - Select your main project in the navigator to bring up settings
 - Under `Build Phases` expands the `Link Binary With Libraries` header
-- Scroll down and click the `+`
+- Scroll down and click the `+` to add a
-- Find and add `libRTCFBLogin.a`
+- Find and add `libRTCFBLogin.a` under the `Workspace` group
-- ⌘+R and enjoy!
+- ⌘+B

+**Note**: If your build fails, you most likely forgot to setup the Facebook SDK

+### Facebook SDK
-**Note**: While the RCTFBLogin project contains references to the necessary Facebook SDK frameworks.
+While the RCTFBLogin project contains references to the necessary Facebook SDK frameworks.
 You will still need to ensure you have setup the Facebook SDK for use with your app.
-See the [example/toy.xcodeproj](example/toy.xcodeproj) project for an example or follow the instructions from the [Facebook quick start guide](https://developers.facebook.com/docs/ios/getting-started#).
+See the [example/toy.xcodeproj](example/toy.xcodeproj) project for an example or follow the instructions from the [Facebook quick start guide](https://developers.facebook.com/docs/ios/getting-started#configurePlist).

+- Select your main project in the navigator to bring up settings
+- Under `Build Phases` expands the `Link Binary With Libraries` header
+- Scroll down and click the `+` to add a reference
+- Click `Add Other...`
+- Navigate to `node_modules/react-native-facebook-login/FacebookSDK`
+- Select all the framework files and click `Open`
+- Follow the instructions from the [Facebook quick start guide](https://developers.facebook.com/docs/ios/getting-started#configurePlist) for setting up your plist and app specific settings

 ## FBLoginManager
 Wraps features of the native iOS Facebook SDK `FBSDKLoginManager` interface.